bxparks/AceTime/README.md

 consumption by 1500 bytes on an AVR processor.
 The flash consumption can be reduced by 2000 bytes if the "fast" version `SimpleWireFastInterface` is used instead.

-Regardless of the specific I2C implementation selected, no changes to `DS3231Clock<T>` templatized class are required.

 <a name="Validation"></a>
 ## Validation